pecata83/find-my-boat/README.md

 3. **Access the app**
    Open [http://localhost:4200](http://localhost:4200) in your browser.

 Make sure you have Node.js and Yarn installed.
-For AWS integration, Amplify configuration is currently stored in `amplify_outputs.json` so project can be runned locally.
+AWS Amplify configuration is currently stored in `amplify_outputs.json` so project can be started locally.

 ## Deploying to AWS